Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 # Software Review for the Software PointSamplingTool

-QGIS Point sampling tool, by Borys Jurgiel - a QGIS plugin, which samples polygon attributes and raster values from multiple layers at specified sampling points: https://plugins.qgis.org/plugins/pointsamplingtool/
+The QGIS Point sampling tool by Borys Jurgiel is a QGIS plugin, which samples polygon attributes and raster values from multiple layers at specified sampling points: https://plugins.qgis.org/plugins/pointsamplingtool/ .

-Latest stable version: 0.5.3
+The latest stable version is 0.5.3

 ## Software Metadata: